 Some of the eggs I glued the baby succulents on top of the egg.
 The more variety of shapes, sizes and colors of baby succulents you have the better.
 You can watch me make these eggs in the video at the top of the post!

 I am totally in love with how these beautiful succulent eggs turned out.

 These moss covered succulent eggs would look beautiful sitting in egg cups on your mantle, or as part of an Easter arrangement for your table and even collected together by your window.
-The Perisan haft seen for Norooz always has decorated eggs.
+The Persian haft seen for Norouz always has decorated eggs.
 And this year, mine will have these lovely succulent eggs.